• Cooking Tips

 Italian Vegetable Soup

 Italian Vegetable Soup, the perfect winter time comfort food.
-Full of yummy veggies and just the right amount of pasta.
-A delicious Vegetarian Family Dinner Recipe.
+Full of tasty vegetables and just the right amount of pasta.
+A delicious Vegetarian Lunch or Dinner Recipe idea.

 I make this soup at least once a week, forget the meat, sprinkle with lots of Parmesan cheese if you like and serve with some Homemade Italian bread or Focccia nothing could be better!